microprediction/muid/README.md

 unique identifiers such as privately used keys, memorability is antithetical to uniqueness.
 MUIDs might be better termed "hash-memorable" identifiers.
 They form a subset of UUIDs whose SHA-256 hashes are memorable.

-# Shortcut
+# Start mining now

 Just want to mine?
-Cut and paste this at the terminal.
+Run this bash script.

     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/microprediction/muid/master/examples/mine_from_venv.sh)"

 The script will explain itself and the motivation, as it mines.
+If it doesn't work then maybe try

+    ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+    brew install python

+although we'd rather not get into a debate about the "best" way to install Python on a mac.

 # Using the library directly